Adobe chief technology officer to join Apple

 | SAN FRANCISCO

-SAN FRANCISCO Apple Inc has snagged Adobe System's chief technology officer, Kevin Lynch, who oversees the software maker's technology research and experience design teams with a focus on cloud and social computing.
+SAN FRANCISCO Apple Inc (AAPL.O) has snagged Adobe System's (ADBE.O) chief technology officer, Kevin Lynch, who oversees the software maker's technology research and experience design teams with a focus on cloud and social computing.

 Lynch, who joined Adobe in 2005 through its acquisition of Macromedia, will be Apple's vice president of technology.
 He will report to Bob Mansfield, Apple's senior vice president of technology, who leads the California gadget giant's wireless and semiconductor team, Apple said on Tuesday.